kshitijdshah99/MutliModal_RAG/README.md

 ### 1. Data Ingestion 📥

-#### PDFs
+#### PDFs 📄
 - Extracts text and images from uploaded PDF files.
-- Stores images locally for further processing.
+- Stores extracted images locally for further processing and retrieval.

-#### Images
+#### Images 🖼️
-- Converts uploaded images into base64 format.
+- Converts images to base64 format for analysis.
-- Uses Groq’s LLaVA model to generate descriptive text.
+- Uses **LLaVA** to create descriptive captions for better understanding.

-#### Web Pages
+#### Web Pages 🌐
 - Scrapes text and downloads images from specified URLs.
-- Cleans and processes the scraped content.
+- Cleans and preprocesses the content for effective querying.

-#### YouTube Videos
+#### YouTube Videos 🎥
-- Extracts transcripts using the YouTube Transcript API.
+- Retrieves transcripts using the **YouTube Transcript API**.

 ### 2. Content Processing ⚙️
-- Tokenizes text into sentences for better indexing.
+- Tokenizes extracted content into manageable chunks.
-- Embeds the content using SentenceTransformers.
+- Embeds these chunks using **SentenceTransformers** for semantic similarity.
-- Indexes embeddings using FAISS for efficient retrieval.
+- Indexes embeddings with **FAISS**, enabling lightning-fast retrieval.

-### 3. Query Resolution 💬
+### 3. Query Resolution 💬🤔
-- Accepts user queries via Streamlit’s chat interface.
+- Accepts natural language queries through a chat-like interface.
-- Searches the indexed content for the most relevant context.
+- Identifies relevant content chunks from indexed data.
-- Generates context-aware responses using Groq’s LLaMA model.
+- Generates accurate, context-rich answers using **LLaMA**.

 ---

 ## 🚀 Getting Started

 ### Prerequisites ✅
 - Python 3.9+
-- API key for Groq (required for LLaVA and LLaMA models)
+- API key for Groq (required for using **LLaVA** and **LLaMA** models)

 ### Installation 🛠️

-1. Clone this repository:
+1. Clone the repository:
    ```bash
    git clone https://github.com/kshitijdshah99/MultiModal_RAG.git
    ```

-2. Install required dependencies:
+2. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```

-3. Set up the Groq API:
+3. Set up the **Groq API**:
    - Replace `GROQ_API_KEY` in the code with your API key.

 4. Run the Streamlit app: